Somnid/webrott/part4 - reading walls 2/walls2.md

 - The asset switch is a little more precise with matching (for future updates) but it's not going to be able to work with both Doom and Rott without some updates to "inspect" the WAD to see which one it's for as they are both a little different.
 - Added index numbers to the lump display.
+- Added a wad-utils with stuff for dealing with WADs, only one function so far to read strings.